Travelport/travelport-uapi-tutorial/lesson_1-1.md

 #### Not using Eclipse

-If you are not using Eclipse, you'll need to be sure that the CXF jar files are [in your classpath](http://docs.oracle.com/Javase/tutorial/essential/environment/paths.html) and that you can run the command 'cxf' from the command line.
+If you are not using Eclipse, you need to be sure that the CXF jar files are [in your classpath](http://docs.oracle.com/Javase/tutorial/essential/environment/paths.html) and that you can run the command 'cxf' from the command line.

-Be aware that there many Java libraries that are "subsumed" by CXF, so you'll end up with about 75 libraries in your classpath!
+Be aware that there many Java libraries that are "subsumed" by CXF, so you'll end up with about 75 libraries in your classpath.

-### Creating A Project
+### Creating a Project

-One critical thing about creating a project inside Eclipse that is each "type" of project has what Eclipse calls a _nature_.
+One critical thing about creating a project inside Eclipse that is each type of project has what Eclipse calls a _nature_.
 A nature controls what functions are available for a given project.
-A C++ project has different capabilities/functions than a Ruby project, for example.
-You need to be sure to create a "Dynamic Web" services project from the "New > Project" menu.
+For example, a C++ project has different capabilities/functions than a Ruby project.
+You must create a "Dynamic Web" services project from the "New > Project" menu.

 <br/>
 <img src="images/newproject.png"/>